Flannery Stevens

 Teaching

-• MGMT2240 - Leading Diversity In Org
+• MGMT2240 - Leading Diversity in Org

 People in the workplace are constantly interacting with peers, managers, and customers with very different backgrounds and experiences.
 When harnessed effectively, these differences can be the catalyst for creative breakthroughs and the pathway to team and organizational learning and effectiveness; but when misunderstood, these differences can challenge employees' values, performance, workplace relationships, and team effectiveness.
 This course is designed to help students navigate diverse organizational settings more effectively and improve their ability to work within and lead diverse teams and organizations.
 It also offers students the opportunity to develop their critical thinking on topics such as identity, relationships across difference, discrimination and bias, equality, and equity in organizations and society and how they relate to organizational issues of power, privilege, opportunity, inclusion,creativity and innovation and organizational effectiveness.
 Class sessions will be experiential and discussion-based.
 Readings, self-reflection, guest speakers from organizations, case studies and a final project will also be emphasized.
 By the end of this course, you should be able to: 1)Evaluate the aspects of yo ur identity and personal experiences that shape how you interact and engage with others and how they interact and engage with you in organizations 2)Explain how issues of power, privilege, discrimination, bias, equality, and equity influence opportunity and effectiveness in organizations 3)Propose ways to make relationships across difference in organizations more effective 4)Describe current perspectives on the relationships among diversity, inclusion, creativity, and innovation in organizations 5)Analyze a company's current approach to leading diversity and use content from this course to propose ways to enhance learning and effectiveness in that company.

-• MGMT6240 - Leading Diversity In Org
+• MGMT6240 - Leading Diversity in Org

 People in the workplace are constantly interacting with peers, managers, and customers with very different backgrounds and experiences.
 When harnessed effectively, these differences can be the catalyst for creative breakthroughs and the pathway to team and organizational learning and effectiveness; but when misunderstood, these differences can challenge employees' values, performance, workplace relationships, and team effectiveness.
 This course is designed to help students navigate diverse organizational settings more effectively and improve their ability to work within and lead diverse teams and organizations.
 It also offers students the opportunity to develop their critical thinking on topics such as identity, relationships across difference, discrimination and bias, equality, and equity in organizations and society and how they relate to organizational issues of power, privilege, opportunity, inclusion,creativity and innovation and organizational effectiveness.
 Class sessions will be experiential and discussion-based.
 Readings, self-reflection, guest speakers from organizations, case studies and a final project will also be emphasized.
 By the end of this course, you should be able to: 1)Evaluate the aspects of yo ur identity and personal experiences that shape how you interact and engage with others and how they interact and engage with you in organizations 2)Explain how issues of power, privilege, discrimination, bias, equality, and equity influence opportunity and effectiveness in organizations 3)Propose ways to make relationships across difference in organizations more effective 4)Describe current perspectives on the relationships among diversity, inclusion, creativity, and innovation in organizations 5)Analyze a company's current approach to leading diversity and use content from this course to propose ways to enhance learning and effectiveness in that company.